Off-Season Airfare Deals for Disney World & Price Decrease Forecast

 Some analysts are predicting that domestic round-trip ticket prices could drop below $300 on average in the coming months.
 According to data from travel booking platform Hopper, average domestic ticket prices could decrease by around $150 in September and October 2022.
 But it gets even better than that!

-The average price of a domestic roundtrip flight right is forecast to fall to a low of $286 later in August 2022.
+The average price of a domestic roundtrip flight right is forecast to fall to a low of $286 this month.
 That’s down 25% compared to the airfare peak in May of this year.
 Notably, it’s also down 3% as compared to the same month in 2019, the last “normal” year before, well, you know.

 As you’re also undoubtedly aware, airfare has been expensive for the spring and summer travel seasons–far, far above 2019.
 The culprits for this are fairly well-known to readers here, mirroring those of Walt Disney World: pent-up demand, staffing shortages, inflation, and higher jet fuel prices (okay, that last one is not one of the usual suspects discussed here).